 Fractional Laser skin resurfacing can be used to treat the general aging of the skin that occurs from the passage of time and the effects of the Australian sun.
 This includes uneven pigmentation, large pores, dull tone and loss of elasticity.
 Fine lines and wrinkles, particularly around the eyes, upper lip and mouth can be effectively treated and substantially improved over a course of two to three treatments.
 The treatments are spaced three to six months apart and results are then assessed six months after the final treatment.
 The skin is tightened by the effect of the laser energy on the collagen fibres in the dermis causing an immediate contraction and then increased stimulation of collagen production occurring over at least six months after the last treatment.

 Either the whole face or selected small areas such as the upper lip and mouth or the eyes can be treated.

 Other areas such as the neck, chest and hands which were off limits to full resurfacing lasers can be treated safely and effectively with the SmartXide 2 Dot Laser

-The skin is thoroughly cleansed of all makeup and sunscreen and pretreatment photographs are taken.
+The skin is thoroughly cleansed of all makeup and sunscreen.
 A local anaesthetic cream is then applied for about 60 minutes prior to the procedure.
 This is then cleaned off and the skin carefully dried.
 A mild painkiller or sedative can also be given 45mins prior to the procedure if necessary.
 If the patient has any history of cold sores antiviral medication must be started prior to the treatment.

 The laser is used to slowly and carefully scan the entire surface of the treatment area with equally spaced dots.
 The procedure takes approximately 1 hour with some areas treated with a second pass of the laser to increase the intensity.
 Platelet Rich Plasma (PRP) is then applied to the treated area followed by a occlusive silicone gel and cold air can be blown onto the skin to ease discomfort and reduce swelling.